Ravenports/rvn-format/README.md

    20  File index comp size    4
    24  Archive comp size       4
    28  Number of fname blocks  4
-   32  Flatsize of file index  4
+   32  Flatsize of metadata    4
-   36  Flatsize of archive     5
+   36  Flatsize of file index  4
-   41  Flatsize of Metadata    3
+   40  Flatsize of archive     8
-   44  padding                20
+   48  unused1                 4
+   52  unused2                 4
+   56  unused3                 4
+   60  unused4                 4
 ```
 The first 64 bytes provides the number of groups, owners and files contained in the archive.
 It also contains the compressed size in bytes of the next three blocks.
 The index of